xiaohuirong/txt2sub/README.md

   -p, --port <PORT>        Port to listen on [default: 3000] -u, --uuid <UUID>        Custom UUID for the subscription URL.
 If not provided, a random one will be generated.
-  -t, --template <TEMPLATE>  Path to the Clash config template (optional) -h, --help               Print help (see more with '--help') -V, --version            Print version information
+  -t, --template <TEMPLATE>  Path to the Clash config template (optional) -o, --output <OUTPUT>    Path to output the generated Clash config file.
+If specified, the server will not start.
+  -h, --help               Print help (see more with '--help') -V, --version            Print version information
 ```